Elevate your design and manufacturing processes with Autodesk Fusion

 First, the ball end mill typically serves well for roughing operations, in addition to many finishing operations.
 A ball end mill has a large radius.
 This helps dissipate heat and force, enabling high speeds and feeds so you can cut closer to the net shape.

-Then, on parts with large, flat floors, you might consider using a bull nose tool.
+Then, on parts with large, flat floors, you might consider using a bull nose end mill.
 However, due to its smaller radius and poor capabilities for dissipating heat and force, this tool is not ideal as it often leads to chipping.

 If the part requires sharp corners where the floor and wall meet, it might call for a square end mill.